The Circle

 | Calculated positive power of the point | - |

-The radical axis of two non-concentric circles is precisely defined as the linear locus of any given point whose tangents drawn independently to both individual circles possess equal absolute lengths.
-If two circles intersect, their common chord acts as the radical axis.
-For two equations in normalized general form and , the equation of the radical axis is determined by algebraically subtracting the two: .
+The radical axis of two non-concentric circles is the locus of points from which tangents drawn to both circles have equal lengths.
+If the two circles intersect, their common chord serves as the radical axis.
+For two circles defined in normalized general form as and (where the coefficients of and are normalized to 1), the equation of their radical axis is found by subtracting one equation from the other: .
+This algebraic subtraction eliminates the quadratic terms, resulting in a linear equation of a straight line.

 Finding the Radical Center